Menu

 • hosting an adult party where alcohol is served is a common occurrence and not an unusually risky activity requiring special precautions

-However, the situation could be very different where a host continues to serve alcohol to a visibly drunk guest knowing, for example, that the guest is going to drive.
+However, the situation may change if, for example, a host continues to serve alcohol to a visibly drunk guest knowing that they are going to drive.
 The situation may also be very different where minors are involved.
-In these situations hosts may owe a duty of care because they have created or contributed to a risky set of circumstances.
+In these situations, hosts may owe a duty of care because they have created or contributed to a risky situation.

 Supplying Liquor to Minors